dimaportenko/react-native-animated-chart-tutorial/docs/tutorial.md

 ```
 <img src='./segments@2x.png' style="width:375px;" />

 We drew segments but they place on top of each other.
-To fix this we can rotate each segment on sum of angles of previous segments.
+To fix this we can rotate each segment on a sum of the angles of previous segments.

 ```typescript
 const [startAngles, setStartAngles] = React.useState<number[]>([]);